grafana/agent/docs/sources/flow/get-started/install/ansible.md

 - These steps assume you already have a working [Ansible](https://www.ansible.com/) setup, and a pre-existing inventory.
 - You can add the tasks below to any new or existing Role you choose.
-- These tasks install from Grafana's package repositories.
-They expect to target linux systems using apt or yum package managers.
+- These tasks install {{< param "PRODUCT_NAME" >}} from the package repositories.
+They expect to target Linux systems using APT or YUM package managers.

 ## Steps